Bucknell-Biol364/Project_1_Group_1_2024/Working Folder/Version 3 - Final/Project-1-Group-1-Tutorial---v3.md

 too.
 Once you have a question in mind you can decide what tests might best serve your investigation best.

-- Look at your data again and formulate a question or hypothesis you want to test.
 This is a large set so I’m going to use a pairplot to see if there are any relationships that catch my interest:

 ``` r
 library("GGally")